pingcap/docs/tikv-configuration-file.md

 ### `raft-engine-purge-interval`

-+ The interval of purging old log files to recycle disk space as soon as possible.
++ The interval for purging old TiKV log files to recycle disk space as soon as possible.
 Raft engine is a replaceable component, so the purging process is needed for some implementations.
 + Default value: `"10s"`

 ### `raft-entry-cache-life-time`